Whitchurch to Andover walk

 Just before Tufton you cross a field which in summer can be very overgrown with nettles – so the wearing of trousers, rather than shorts, is recommended on this walk.

-The first part of the walk is perhaps the more interesting, so you could catch one of the hourly buses to Andover, at lunchtime (after 8km of walking) from the Plough Inn at Longparish: or phone for a taxi from either of the pubs in Longparish.
+The first part of the walk is perhaps the more interesting, so you could catch one of the hourly buses to Andover, at lunchtime (after some 8.4 km of walking) from the Plough Inn at Longparish: or phone for a taxi from the Cricketers pub in Longparish.
+The afternoon leg of the walk is hard on the feet as the paths through Harewood Forest are mostly concreted.

-You can take a short cut from All Hallows Church Whitchurch to Tufton (although this misses out the enjoyable leg beside the River Test).
-You could also take the original road route from Tufton to Britwell Priors.
+You can take a short cut from All Hallows Church Whitchurch to Tufton (although this misses out the delightful leg beside the River Test).
+But note: 2022 - this route has a CLOSED bridge before it rejoins the main route, so is undoable until the bridge repairs are finished - unlikely to be before Spring 2023.

 Whitchurch has a working silk mill, still powered by a waterwheel; visiting this involves a 1km detour from the main route.
 The Mill (tel.
-01256 892065) at 28 Winchester Street, is open 10.30 am to 5 pm daily (closed Mondays, but open Bank Holidays).
-Admission (2010) £4.
+01256 892065) at 28 Winchester Street, with a cafe and shop, is open 10.30 am to 5 pm daily - last admission 4 pm (closed Mondays, but open Bank Holidays).
+Admission (2022) £9.00.

 All Hallows Church, Whitchurch, has Norman arches and pillars with Victorian embellishments and a gruesome 1602 story picture about those who disobeyed the commandments (for instance ‘one stoned for gathering stocks on the Sabbath Day’).